caronc/pynzbget/README.md

 How To Use
 ==========
-It's really very easy to use.
-Infact developers are only required to define a class that inherits nzbget's python backend. and then write the main() function.
+Developers are only required to define a class that inherits the NZBGet class that identifies what they are attempting to write (_ScanScript_, _PostProcessScript_, etc.).

+Then you write all of your code a the main() you must define.

+That's it!

 Post Process Script Example
 ===========================